Yasasvani/Data-Science-Assignments/Assignment_16/README.md

 ## Conclusion

-This project demonstrates the application of the KNN algorithm for classifying zoo animals based on their characteristics.
+This assignment demonstrates the application of the KNN algorithm for classifying zoo animals based on their characteristics.
 The results show that the model can effectively predict the animal type with a high degree of accuracy.
 Further improvements could be explored by using different algorithms or feature engineering techniques.

 ## Usage